threepointone/disto/README.md

 (this api might change)

-- strictly follows the original [flux](http://facebook.github.io/flux) architecture
+- follows the original [flux](http://facebook.github.io/flux) architecture
 - a simple api, with no new concepts
 - leans heavily on regular functions
 - stores have no setters or ajax / async calls